 To the south lie the ice-mantled South Orkney Islands, a major breeding site for the lovely Snow Petrel and a place where numerous huge icebergs, spawned by the Weddell Sea, come to rest in the shallows.

 Steaming even further south, across the Scotia Sea, we come at last to our ultimate goal, the Antarctic Peninsula, an icy finger of land pointing towards South America and first seen by human eyes only last century, and the rugged South Shetland Islands, home to millions of penguins and petrels.
 Here the entire wildlife spectrum is tame and approachable, making for some amazing photography sessions.
 Here we will encounter Weddell, Crabeater and Leopard Seals, penguins and whales amidst the ice floes, visit Adelie, Chinstrap and Gentoo Penguin rookeries, experience the awesome scenery of the ice-choked Antarctic channels, watch pure-white Snow Petrels and piebald Antarctic Petrels soaring around icebergs, and visit the shores of the Antarctic continent itself.
-At this time of year we even have a real (maybe 50-60%) chance of encountering the legendary Emperor Penguin.
+We even have a real, if slim chance of encountering the legendary Emperor Penguin.

 We have operated Antarctica photography tours since 1990.